ldhertert/harness-cli/README.md

 Disclaimers
 ===========

 * This product is not supported by the Harness Customer Support team.
-If you have any problems or questions please open a [new issue](https://github.com/ldhertert/harness-cli/issues/new)
+If you have any problems or questions please open a [new issue](https://github.com/ldhertert/harness-cli/issues/new) or join our [slack channel](https://harnesscommunity.slack.com/archives/C01ETG99YHJ)
 * This is definitely a work in progress.
 Not all API's have been implemented as CLI commands, and for the ones that have been, some functionality/permutations have not yet been implemented.
-If there is something missing that you need, please open a [new issue](https://github.com/ldhertert/harness-cli/issues/new) or, even better, open a pull request.
+If there is something missing that you need, please open a [new issue](https://github.com/ldhertert/harness-cli/issues/new), join our [slack channel](https://harnesscommunity.slack.com/archives/C01ETG99YHJ).

 Installation
 ============